 We plan to offer a mix of in-person and virtual programming throughout the month of April, including guided tours of campus.
 Check your admitted student portal for full details on our admitted student offerings.
 (Early Decision candidates: an event link will post to your admitted student portal in late March.)

 What are the College's plans for the fall?

 Students can expect a full residential experience in fall 2022, with in-person instruction and a 15-week semester format, including semester-long courses.

 When will I receive my I-20?

-Once you have submitted your enrollment deposit, please visit the webpage for incoming international students and click on the Visa Document Request Form link to begin the process.
-Beginning in April, Jenny Medina, Senior Immigration Advisor for International Students, will begin mailing the Form I-20 to students who have submitted the required documents.
+In late April, please visit the webpage for incoming international students and click on the Visa Document Request Form link to begin the process.
+At that time, Jenny Medina, Senior Immigration Advisor for International Students, will begin mailing the Form I-20 to students who have submitted the required documents.
 If you have not received the Form I-20 within three weeks of filing the required forms or if you have any questions about your visa, please email Jenny directly at firstname.lastname@example.org.